 - negligent entrustment.

-The victim would be the “plaintiff” in the lawsuit.
-Meanwhile, the parties the victim is suing are the “defendants.”
-If the DUI driver died in the crash, the victim could sue his/her estate.
+You would be the “plaintiff” in the lawsuit.
+Meanwhile, the parties you are suing are the “defendants.”
+If the DUI driver died in the crash, you could sue their estate.

 1.1.
 Negligence

 Probably the most common claim in car accident cases is negligence in Nevada.
-In order to prove that the defendant was negligent, the plaintiff would need to show the following:
+To prove that the defendant was negligent, you would need to show the following:

 - the defendant breached that duty of care; and

-- the defendant’s breach of duty proximately caused the plaintiff’s injuries.1
+- the defendant’s breach of duty proximately caused your injuries.1

 1.2.
 Negligence per se

 Any drunk or intoxicated driver who allegedly causes an accident is vulnerable to a lawsuit for negligence per se in Nevada.
-The plaintiff would need to demonstrate the following in order to win on this claim:
+You would need to demonstrate the following in order to win on this claim:

 - the defendant had the duty to follow a certain law (Nevada’s DUI laws);

-- the plaintiff is one of the people that law was designed to protect (anyone else sharing the road);
+- you are one of the people that law was designed to protect (anyone else sharing the road);

 - the defendant violated that law (by driving drunk or high); and

-- the defendant’s violation proximately caused the plaintiff’s injuries.2
+- the defendant’s violation proximately caused your injuries.2

 1.3.
 Wrongful death

 If an intoxicated driver caused a fatality, then the victim’s estate and family may bring a Nevada wrongful death lawsuit.
-The plaintiff would need to prove the following:
+You would need to prove the following:

 - The victim passed away;